 Spring Phosphorus Results

-The 2016 spring phosphorus value for Ramsey Lake is 10.1 µg/L, which is below the Provincial Water Quality Objective of 20.0 µg/L and indicates that this lake is likely oligotrophic.
+The 2017 spring phosphorus value for Ramsey Lake is 10.4 µg/L. The average total spring phosphorus for Ramsey Lake since 2001 is 10.74 µg/L which is below the Provincial Water Quality Objective of 20.0 µg/L and indicates that this lake is likely oligotrophic or mesotrophic.

-For more detailed information, download the graph illustrating the spring phosphorus levels in Ramsey Lake from 2001 to 2016 (PDF 6 KB).
+For more detailed information, download the graph illustrating the spring phosphorus levels in Ramsey Lake from 2001-2017 (PDF 6 KB).

 Download or print a detailed copy of the Ramsey Lake Report Card, which outlines the characteristics and water quality of Ramsey Lake ( PDF 76.8 KB).